CAG1001 : Beginners' Greek in Action 1

-The module introduces students to basic key grammatical patterns and structures of Greek, which will enable students to identify the function performed by the individual words in a Greek sentence.
+The module introduces students to key grammatical patterns and structures of Greek, which will enable students to identify the function performed by the individual words in a Greek sentence.
 It also trains students in 'dictionary skills': how to work back to the form of a Greek word to be looked up, from its form in a text; how to take into account the range of meanings and connotations many Greek words carry.
-The emphasis is on enabling students to read Greek with the help of reference books, although students will need to learn the key patterns and a limited amount of basic core vocabulary.
+The emphasis is on enabling students to read Greek with the help of reference books, although students will need to learn the key patterns and core vocabulary.

 |Guided Independent Study||Assessment preparation and completion||73||1:00||73:00||47.5% of guided independent study|

 |Guided Independent Study||Directed research and reading||73||1:00||73:00||47.5% of guided independent study|